 - Submit applications to Florestano 100.

-First, attend an information session or do the required information session online (Online session currently under revision.
-Will be available soon).
+First, attend an information session or do the required information session online.
 These informal sessions cover admission and academic requirements, the application and selection process, curriculum and career opportunities.
-Call 410-777-7318 for information session dates and times.
+Call 410-777-7310 for information session dates and times or for more information.

-PLEASE NOTE: ALL applicants must complete an Address Verification for Health Professions form and submit it to the college Records Office as part of the application process.
-Each applicant will be required to submit two proofs of residency as described on the Address Verification for Health Professions form.
+PLEASE NOTE: ALL applicants must complete an Address Verification for Health Sciences form and submit it to the college Records Office as part of the application process.
+Each applicant will be required to submit two proofs of residency as described on the Address Verification for Health Sciences form.
 Submit this form and supporting documents to:

 Anne Arundel Community College